Azerbaijan discloses number of vaccinated citizens

 |

-A total of 352 people have been vaccinated against COVID-19 in Azerbaijan, Azernews reports per Operational Headquarters under the Azerbaijani Cabinet of Ministers.
+A total of 474 people have been vaccinated against COVID-19 in Azerbaijan, Azernews reports referring to the Operational Headquarters under the Azerbaijani Cabinet of Ministers.